willhains/UDTopia/docs/Constrain-Values.md

 ## Built-In Rules

+UDTopia includes the following built-in rules, and you can [create your own](#custom-rules).

 | Rule Annotation | What it Does                                                                   |
 |-----------------|--------------------------------------------------------------------------------|
 | `@Floor`        | Normalize numeric values to a minimum value.                                   |